European Qualifiers: Croatia pip Wales to final automatic EURO 2024 place, France held by Greece | European Qualifiers

 Croatia 1-0 Armenia

-The visitors had the first notable chance when Kamo Hovhannisyan broke clear, but his 30th-minute shot was tipped over the crossbar by goalkeeper Dominik Livaković.
+The visitors had the first notable chance when Kamo Hovhannisyan broke clear in the 30th minute, but his shot was tipped over the crossbar by goalkeeper Dominik Livaković.

 With Luka Modrić orchestrating Croatia's attacks to increasingly influential effect, Armenia No1 Ognjen Chancharevich was far busier during the second half, including two saves in quick succession to parry shots from Andrej Kramarić and Mario Pašalić.